wsurles/shiny_workshop/README.md

 #### Some cool features:
 * No JavaScript required.
 Shiny handles all that stuff.
 It may be the fastest way to build a useful web application to share data analysis in R.
 * It's live.
 Outputs change instantly as users modify inputs, without requiring a reload of the browser.
 * Different users can see different segments of the data, or time ranges, or whatever they want.
-There's no need to to make 20 charts if you have 20 segments.
+There's no need to make 20 charts if you have 20 segments.
 * You can easily add in interactive charts like rCharts, GoogleVis or D3.
 You can also customize the look and feel of the page because it is, after all, a web page.
 We won't be doing that here, but the ability to customize the look and feel of the page is endless.